HawkTom/Basic-Machine-Learning-Algroithms/README.md

     └── main.py                   // Run this file to see the results

 |————Support Vector Machine // it has not finished yet.
+	├── SVM_.py    // the main impelement of SVM, include Visualization and SMO algorithm ├── SVM_test.py // generate a data sample to test SVM algorithm └── S.npy is its model data
+	└── data file
+		├── svm_data.txt // data for linear kernel
+		├── svm_data2.txt // data for gaussian kernel
+			└── SVM.npy is its model data
+		└── svm_data_two_cycle.txt // data for gaussian kernel

 └── others // some other codes like A* search algorithm and so on
 ```